MarioFigueiraP/ShinyAppSpatialModelFeedback/README.md

 \end{array}
 $$

+The steps for its simulation are:

+- (i) Configure the study region parameters, its length and the resolution of the raster.
+- (ii) Define the covariate formula in the "study region", $x=f(\mathbf{s})$.
+- (iii) Select the type effect for the covariate:
+  - (a) linear,
+  - (b) first order random walk,
+  - (c) second order random walk, or
+  - (d) a custom function, $f(x)$.
+- (iv) Determine the spatial parameters, spatial range $\rho$ and marginal deviation $\sigma$, to simulate it.
+- (v) Establish the coefficients for the intercep and for the covariate if it is a linear effect, and indicate the value of the likelihood variance.
+- (vi) Finally, simulate the observational data from a Gaussian or a Gamma distribution.

 From the resulting raster map two sample simulations could be done:

 - (i) a <i>independent sampling</i> (iid) or